C4rbyn3m4n/wine_reviews_data_analysis/README.md

 - Osaki Pokima [Saki-Saki](mailto:student3@floridapoly.edu)

-Our project investigates the main characteristics of popular movies in recent years.
+Our project investigates 130,000 wine reviews with characteristics such as variety, location, winery, price, and description.
 We will be using the data available at: https://www.kaggle.com/zynicide/wine-reviews